 Will has been driving for over five years now.
-The only things I know about his job primarily come from our conversations, and to be honest, I’ve developed a few preconceived notions about his job from a wife’s point of view.
+Whatever I know about his job primarily come from our conversations, and to be honest, I’ve developed a few preconceived notions about his job.

 Changing my perception

-I finally got the opportunity to take an overnight trip with him in his truck in June, and I will admit that my ideas, beliefs, preconceived notions of what his life was like were wrong.
+I finally got the opportunity to take an overnight trip with him in his truck in June.
+I will admit that my ideas, beliefs, preconceived notions of what his life was like were wrong.

 Lesson 1: It’s not a leisure trip